Plastic Recycling in the British Virgin Islands

 plastic recycling BVI

 Currently, recyclables are either upcycled locally or baled and exported for recycling.
 Two Recycling Centres have been established – one on Virgin Gorda and another on the main island of Tortola.
 Green VI’s app shows the location of recycling points and captures important data to guide operations and track progress.
-Public outreach and education are ongoing and local businesses are now pledging to reduce waste, train employees, recycle and contribute to a Green Fund that helps support the recycling system.
+Public outreach and education are ongoing and local businesses are now pledging to reduce waste, train employees, recycle, and contribute to a Green Fund that helps support the recycling system.

 Green VI began this recycling initiative with a pilot project on Virgin Gorda in 2017, which helped establish coordination with the Department of Waste Management and assess the overall situation.
-Tortola joined the initiative last year and, with two Recycling Centres coming on-line and people re-thinking their waste handling habits during CoVID lockdowns, 2020 saw a significant expansion of WE RECYCLE.
+Tortola joined the initiative last year and, with two Recycling Centres coming online and people rethinking their waste-handling habits during COVID lockdowns, 2020 saw a significant expansion of WE RECYCLE.

 recycling plastic bottles bvi